alienflip/degenDeploy/README.md

 ## Add deposit to mixer

-> `depositNativeAnchor.js`: This script will make a deposit to the mixer and return the secret note used to withdraw, using funds from the wallet in `.env`.
+> `depositNativeAnchor.js`: This script will make a deposit to the mixer and return the secret note used to withdraw, using funds from the wallet in `.env`

 ```
 node depositNativeAnchor.js